Chart Color Schemes

 Recent residential development output has been above average within Tamworth - West when compared nationally

-In the current financial year, $23.9 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development compared to the rest of NSW.
-Tamworth - West has seen slightly higher development activity than the regional average per person over the past five years, balancing buyer choice while supporting current property values.
-Recent construction comprises 47% standalone homes and 53% medium to high-density housing, marking a notable shift from the area's existing housing stock, which is currently 95% houses.
-This trend indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
-The location has approximately 231 people per dwelling approval, suggesting room for growth.
+This financial year has seen $23.9 million in commercial development approvals, indicating moderate commercial growth.
+Compared to the rest of NSW, Tamworth - West has slightly higher development activity, with 33.0% more approvals per person over the past five years, balancing buyer choice while supporting current property values.
+Recent construction comprises 47.0% standalone homes and 53.0% medium and high-density housing, shifting from the area's existing housing composition of 95.0% houses.
+This change reflects decreasing availability of developable sites and evolving lifestyles requiring more diverse and affordable housing options.
+The current population density is approximately 231 people per dwelling approval, suggesting room for growth.

-Looking ahead, Tamworth - West is projected to grow by 937 residents by the year 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+By 2041, Tamworth - West is projected to grow by 736 residents.
+At the current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development